 A tax position must be more likely than not to be sustained before being recognized in the financial statements.
 It also requires the accrual of interest and penalties as applicable on unrecognized tax positions.
-At December 31, 2017 and 2018, our unrecognized tax benefits and related accrued interest and penalties related to an audit issue at our subsidiary in Israel in the amount of \$1.8 million, of which \$1.8 million would affect our income tax provision and effective tax rate if recognized.
-We increased the value of this position to \$1.9 million at December 31, 2019.
+At December 31, 2018 and 2019, our unrecognized tax benefits and related accrued interest and penalties related to an audit issue at our subsidiary in Israel in the amount of \$1.8 million, of which \$1.8 million would affect our income tax provision and effective tax rate if recognized.
 Additionally, during 2019 we had an increase in our unrecognized tax positions of \$11.1 million related to our German subsidiary net operating loss carryforward; this increase relates to the German subsidiary's legal entity reorganization mentioned above.
-The total increases to the value of our unrecognized tax benefits during 2019, including the impacts of any foreign currency revaluations, were \$11.2 million.
+During 2020, we reversed the accrual for the unrecognized tax position related to the audit issue at our subsidiary in Israel due to the settlement of the issue.
+The total decreases to the value of our unrecognized tax benefits during 2020, including the impacts of any foreign currency revaluations, were \$(0.8) million.
+The balance of the unrecognized benefit at December 31,2020 relates only to the unrecognized tax position related to our German subsidiary net operating loss carryforward.

-The following table sets forth a reconciliation of the beginning and ending amounts of unrecognized tax benefits for the years ended December 31, 2019, 2018, and 2017 (in thousands):
+The following table sets forth a reconciliation of the beginning and ending amounts of unrecognized tax benefits for the years ended December 31, 2020, 2019, and 2018 (in thousands):

-Unrecognized tax benefits at January 1, 2017 \$ 1,041 Increases for tax positions taken during a prior period 800 Unrecognized tax benefits at December 31, 2017 1,841 Decreases for tax positions taken during a prior period (78) Unrecognized tax benefits at December 31, 2018 1,763 Increases for tax positions taken during a prior period 11,248 Unrecognized tax benefits at December 31, 2019 \$ 13,011
+Unrecognized tax benefits at January 1, 2018 \$ 1,841 Decreases for tax positions taken during a prior period (78) Unrecognized tax benefits at December 31, 2018 1,763 Increases for tax positions taken during a prior period 11,248 Unrecognized tax benefits at December 31, 2019 13,011 Decreases for tax positions taken during a prior period (818) Unrecognized tax benefits at December 31, 2020 \$ 12,193

 We recognize interest and penalties related to uncertain tax positions in income tax expense.
-Accrued interest and penalties related to uncertain tax positions at December 31, 2019 and 2018 were \$0.4 million and \$0.3 million, respectively.
+Accrued interest and penalties related to uncertain tax positions at December 31, 2020 and 2019 were \$0 million and \$0.4 million, respectively.